laserpants/update-deep/README.md

                 |> inButton (buttonUpdate { buttonClicked = handleButtonClicked } buttonMsg)
 ```

-To see what `inButton` ... we could expand this even further, into the following code:
+The `inButton` function takes care of some wrapping and unwrapping of the record for us.
+To examine what it does, we could expand this even further, into the following:

 ```elm
 update : Msg -> State -> Update State Msg a